-DESCRIPTION
+PRODUCT DESCRIPTION

 Divalproex sodium is a stable co-ordination compound comprised of sodium valproate and valproic acid in a 1:1 molar relationship and formed during the partial neutralization of valproic acid with 0.5 equivalent of sodium hydroxide.
-Chemically it is designated as sodium hydrogen bis (2-propylvalerate) oligomer.
-Divalproex sodium has the following structure:
+Chemically it is designated as $2\neg$ -propyl-pentanoic acid sodium salt (2:1) sodium hydrogen bis (2-Propylvalerate) oligomer.
+Divalproex sodium has molecular formula is (C16H31NaO4)n with molecular weight of 310.4.
+Structure of Divalproex sodium is as follows: